snowcapcyber/PowerShell-for-Penetration-Testing/PowerTelnet/README.md

-# Telent Utility
+# Telnet Utility

-Welcome to the [SnowCap Cyber](https://www.snowcapcyber.com) PowerShell for Telenet GitHub repository.
+Welcome to the [SnowCap Cyber](https://www.snowcapcyber.com) PowerShell for Telnet GitHub repository.
 The goal of this repository is to provide you with a powerful telnet utility that can be used to profile a TCP/IP service.

 ## Usage Details